2025 Race Entrants

 Country: United Kingdom

-Charity: Rewilding Britain and The Wilderness Foundation
+Charity: Rewilding Britain, The Wilderness Foundation & Children’s Heart Federation

 Team: Rowtalia (EE)